isomerpages/mlaw-lab/_legal-services/What happens After I Apply?/grant-of-aid.md

 ---
-title: 'Grant of Aid'
+title: Grant of Aid
 permalink: /legal-services/grant-of-aid/
-breadcrumb: 'Grant of Aid'
+breadcrumb: Grant of Aid
-third_nav_title: 'What happens After I Apply?'
+third_nav_title: What happens After I Apply?
 ---
 ## Grant of Aid

 The Legal Aid Board comprises the Director of Legal Aid and at least two independent solicitors who are on LAB's Panel of Assigned Solicitors.